sketchbuch/configure_linux/README.md

 - Installed extensions and settings
 - Disable auto updates virtual

-- Final - move software to correct roles and remove symlinks
+### Final

+- Check mms has access to fonts installed by stephen
+- Check if ms has password stars
+- Check gnome software

 ## Manual Todos